PyWiFeS/pipeline/README.md

     `none`: treat all IMAGETYP='OBJECT' exposures separately;
     `prompt`: prompt the user to select which exposures to coadd together.

-With the `prompt` option, the user makes the choice independently for each arm, and (at present) must make the choice each time the pipeline is restarted.
+With the `prompt` option, the user makes the choice independently for each arm.
+The choices are saved for the next time the pipeline is run with that dataset.

 Example: